gt-crnch-rg/read-the-docs/docs/containers/containers-singularity.rst

 .. note::

-    You may need some help setting up fakeroot to build Singularity containers.
+    Users can build containers using fakeroot, so you shouldn't need sudo access to create a new container.
+However, you may need some help `setting up fakeroot to build Singularity containers <https://apptainer.org/docs/admin/1.2/user_namespace.html#adding-a-fakeroot-mapping>`__.
 Please reach out to the testbed admins for assistance.

 You can start from a Singularity `.def` file like one of the ones in our `GT Github container-defs repo (GT login required) <https://github.gatech.edu/crnch-rg/container-defs>`__